Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Methods

 \subsection{Optical Encoding}

-For our optical encoders, we consider the set of spatial-spectral point-spread functions depicted in the middle row of Figure \ref{fig:metalens}.
+In our experiments, we test the eight point-spread functions (PSFs) shown in the middle row of \cref{fig:metalens} to understand what type of optical encoder is most effective for our task.
 These PSFs vary in the extent to which they spread spectral information across space, producing differently-blurred measurements.
+More concentrated PSFs (left) produce sharper images that preserve spatial detail but encode spectral information less effectively than more dispersive PSFs (right).
+Because reconstruction requires both high spatial and spectral accuracy, it is not obvious which type of PSF will perform the best in our filterless scenario.

-Importantly, we choose these PSFs because they can all be implemented by using a diffractive lens known as a \emph{metalens}--a transparent glass sheet patterned with nanoscale cylinders of equal height and varying widths \cite{khorasaninejad2016b,Khorasaninejad2017r}.
-The radius of each nanocylinder controls the local phase-delay, and each of the PSFs results from a different arrangement of radii.
-We computed these PSFs using the wave-optics simulator DFlat~\cite{DFlat, Hazineh2023, Brookshire24}, which has been extensively validated in previous experiments.
-This provides confidence that these or comparable PSFs can be realized in future prototypes.
-Supplement $\S$\ref{ssec:A_meta} provides additional details about our PSF design and simulation process.
+All of these PSFs can be physically realized using a diffractive lens known as a \emph{metalens}---a transparent glass sheet patterned with nanoscale cylinders of equal height and varying widths \cite{khorasaninejad2016b,Khorasaninejad2017r}.
+The radius of each nanocylinder controls the local phase-delay, and each of the PSFs results from a different arrangement of radii (top).
+We design a subset of the lenses, labeled with prefix ``S'', using spatial multiplexing to produce a quasi-stationary, multi-foci effect \cite{arbabi2016}.
+The other lenses, labeled with prefix ``T'' or ``R'', are designed using angular multiplexing to produce PSFs whose focal spots shift or rotate as a function of wavelength.
+The designs for ``R2'' and ``R3'' have been used previously for RGB-to-hyperspectral imaging and follow from \cite{Jeon2019}.
+The PSF for each lens is computed using a wave-optics simulator~\cite{DFlat, Hazineh2023, Brookshire24}.
+See Supp.~Sec.~S1 for more details.